-- 5.5 It is permitted to request reimbursement of amounts paid as provisional payments, even if all claims arising out of the same accident have not yet been settled.
+5.5 It is permitted to request reimbursement of amounts paid as provisional payments, even if all claims arising out of the same accident have not yet been settled.
 In such cases a handling fee may be claimed but only if the principal sum of the requested reimbursement exceeds the minimum amount fixed by the Council of Bureaux.
 Demanding Bureaux should refrain from claiming reimbursement of small amounts.
-The following rules are applicable to demands for reimbursement of deposits: - 1.
-The amount of handling fees payable shall be calculated on the basis of 15% of certain specified disbursements as specified in Article 5.1.1 of the Internal Regulations. - The handling fees payable shall be subject to a minimum fee of €200 and a maximum fee of €3,500. - 3.
-If the disbursements calculated under the rules of Article 5.1.1 of the Internal Regulations result in a provisional demand for reimbursement of €1500 or more then a handling fee may be claimed.
+The following rules are applicable to demands for reimbursement of deposits:

+- 1. The amount of handling fees payable shall be calculated on the basis of 15% of certain specified disbursements as specified in Article 5.1.1 of the Internal Regulations. - 2.
+The handling fees payable shall be subject to a minimum fee of €200 and a maximum fee of €3,500. - 3.
+If the disbursements calculated under the rules of Article 5.1.1 of the Internal Regulations result in a provisional demand for reimbursement of €1500 or more than a handling fee may be claimed.
 If the provisional demand for reimbursement is less than €1500 then no handling fee may be claimed. - 4.
 If a claim for an additional provisional demand for reimbursement of €1500 or more is made then an additional provisional handling fee may be claimed.
-However, the cumulative handling fee paid shall not exceed the maximum handling fee which has been approved by the General Assembly at the time of a demand for further reimbursement from the responsible bureau.
+However, the cumulative handling fee paid shall not exceed the maximum handling fee which has been approved by the General Assembly at the time of a demand for further reimbursement from the responsible bureau. - 5.
+The minimum and maximum handling fee as specified in paragraph 2 and the minimum provisional demand for reimbursement before a handling fee may be claimed as specified in paragraphs 3 and 4 shall be subject to review by the Management Committee at the request of the membership.
+This review may result in a recommendation for change to the following General Assembly.